-You can change the display's granularity from the default 15 min using the drop-down at the upper right.
+The initial view (below) shows aggregate data for all Groups and all Workers.
+You can use the drop-downs at the upper right to isolate individual Groups, or individual Workers.
+Here, you can also change the display's granularity from the default 15 min .
 Coverage is limited to the previous 24 hours (this maximum is not configurable).